lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 - SimCLR and SimSiam benefit from larger batch sizes.
 MoCo (which uses a memorybank) performs very well also for smaller batch sizes.
-- All models need roughly 3h (on a V100 GPU) to complete the 200 epoch benchmark and use roughly the same amount of GPU memory.
+- All models need around 3h (on a V100 GPU) to complete the 200 epoch benchmark and use roughly the same amount of GPU memory.

 Furthermore, we conducted experiments training the models for 800 epochs.